Photography Terms: What You Need to Know

 Lisa Stirling/Getty Images

-So far we've talked about aperture, which defines how much light gets through, and ISO number, which determines the light sensitivity of the camera's sensor.
-Shutter speed is the third part of the exposure equation.
+So far we've talked about aperture, which defines how much light gets through, and ISO number, which determines the light sensitivity of the camera sensors.
+Shutter speed is the third part of the exposure triangle.
 It refers to how long the shutter remains open to allow light through.
-Shutter speeds are given in fractions of a second -- you'll commonly shoot at 1/500.
+Shutter speeds are given in fractions of a second — you'll commonly shoot at 1/500.

 Advertisement